aquasecurity/tracee/docs/docs/policies/rules.md

 instance if *any* selecting rule's kernel-side filters match (detailed in the next section).
 Stages 2 and 3 are **per rule** and **per detector**, so they always narrow precisely regardless of what other policies do.

+Scope filters always run in the **kernel**, whether you write them at policy level (`spec.scope`) or inside a single rule's `filters:`.
+Where you write one changes *what it applies to* — the whole policy versus that one event — not *where it runs*.

 ### Where each filter is enforced